jankuss/genq/README.md

 ### Enums

 Enums are also supported for JSON serialization/deserialization.
+They need to be annotated with `@JsonEnum`.

 ```dart
 import 'package:genq/genq.dart';